 The nurse can also tell you how to take care of yourself at home when you don't feel well and answer questions about your health.

-To speak to a nurse, please call: 1-866-534-5963, TTY/TDY: 711
+To speak to a nurse, please call: 1-866-534-5963, TTY/TDD: 711.

 For life threatening emergencies always call 911.
-Prior Authorization is not required for emergency services.
+Prior Authorization is not needed for emergency services.